Having Trouble Scaling Your SaaS Google Ads Campaigns? Here’s What You’re Likely Missing

 There is an old rule of thumb in advertising that prospects need something like 30-50 impressions of your brand as they go through the stages of awareness, interest, consideration and purchase.
 So if you’re having trouble scaling your spending in Google Ads, it might be time for you to look at how you can reach potential customers who are higher in the funnel than the “looking for you right now” folks.

-In this article I’ll go into detail about the tactics that we use when running Google Ads for SaaS companies.
-These tactics should give you an idea of ways that you can scale your Google Ads spending, start reaching prospects who are higher in the funnel, and lower your customer acquisition cost (CAC).
+These 6 approaches should give you an idea of ways that you can scale your Google Ads spending, start reaching prospects who are higher in the funnel, and lower your customer acquisition cost (CAC).

 At Powered By Search, we specialize in helping SaaS companies solve digital marketing challenges related to SEO and paid ads.
 If you want to discover opportunities that you may have to further leverage your Google Ads campaigns, don’t hesitate to contact us.
 We’d be happy to set up an evaluation to see where you have room to expand.